-The governing body of the College is the College Council comprised of volunteers who give of their time to ensure that the original philosophy and vision is upheld and that the financial strength of the College is maintained.
-The College Council met eight times and the Executive Finance Committee of Council met ten times in 2015.
+Our new Boarding House reached completion in February and our boarders were thrilled to be the first to be in residence in our wonderful new purpose built facility.
+The governing body of the College is the College Council comprised of volunteers ensure the original philosophy and vision is upheld and that the financial strength of the College is maintained.
+The College Council met eight times and the Executive Finance Committee of Council met eleven times in 2016.

-I personally thank the directors for their ongoing commitment to the College especially during this year of construction and finalisation of the subdivision of the College property.
+I thank my fellow Directors for their ongoing commitment to quality governance and to their support for the ethos of the College.